cjmaria/flowactive.com/src/pages/index.md

 ---
 templateKey: index-page
 title: Leading Commercial Water Monitoring
-image: /img/CoverBathroom_ColorCorrected2.jpg
+image: /img/CoverBathroom_ColorCorrected_1440p.jpg
 subheading: Support sustainability while reducing your water bill
 mainpitch:
-  title: Don't Just Pay the Bill – Get Smart About Your Water
+  title: Don't Just Pay the Bill
+  subtitle: Get Smart About Your Water
   description: >
     Hotel managers have seen their water and sewer bill increase by thousands of dollars due to toilet leaks and a “fix it when it breaks” maintenance style.
 The problem lies in not having a clear picture of the hotels’ water use until it is too late.
 Be the first to know where your water is being lost to avoid expensive damage repairs and water waste.
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
+  title: Introducting FirstDrops
+  subtitle: A new was....
   blurbs:
     - image: /img/IndexImg1.jpg
       heading: Know When to Repair